artbrock/holochain_docs/Holochain-App-Development-Introduction.md

     dbb55a7828b7        clutter             "Scripts/chain.clo..."
 6 minutes ago       Up 6 minutes        0.0.0.0:32934->3141/tcp   agitated_brahmagupta
     ```

-    * This shows that our new container has our holochain app accessible through port `32934` on our host machine (e.g. `http://localhost:32934`)
+    * This shows that our new container has our holochain app accessible through port `32934` on our host machine (e.g. `http://localhost:32934`)p -r
     * we can also see that the container is called `agitated_brahmagupta` (docker names are good chat)
     * and that the first bunch of characters of the hash of the container are `dbb55a7828b7`